nrbDenji/https---github.com-nrbDenji-Metacrafters/Mytoken/README.md

 ## Description
-This Solidity program demonstrates the creation of a token while utilizing the `require()`, `assert()`, and `revert()` statements for error handling and validation.
-The contract includes two main functions:
+The myToken smart contract is a simple token implementation written in Solidity.
+The token is named WILDCORES with the symbol WCR.
+It allows for basic token management, including minting new tokens and burning existing tokens.
+The contract manages token balances through a mapping and tracks the total supply of tokens.
 - **Mint function**: Increases the token supply by adding tokens to a specified address.
 - **Burn function**: Reduces the token supply by removing tokens from a specified address, with safety checks in place.

 ## Functions

 ### 1. `mint(address _address, uint _value)`
 This function adds tokens to the specified `_address` and increases the total token supply.
-It uses `require()` to ensure the transaction is valid.

 ### 2. `burn(address _address, uint _value)`
 This function removes tokens from the specified `_address` and decreases the total supply.
-It uses `require()` to check if the address has enough tokens to burn and employs `assert()` to confirm the total supply is reduced correctly.
+It uses `require()` to check if the address has enough tokens to burn

 ## Getting Started